sherafat79/react-calculator/README.md

 # Simple Engineering Calculator

-This repository contains a simple engineering calculator built using React, TypeScript, Ant Design, and Tailwind CSS.
+This repository contains a simple engineering calculator built using React, TypeScript, and Tailwind CSS.
 It includes basic arithmetic operations and some engineering-specific calculations.

 ## Table of Contents